 How do we know?
 Because video is our business.
 Viddyoze created a multi-million dollar empire using simple, effective video animations.
 And it’s our mission to help your law firm do the same.

 In this guide, we’re going to show you how to take that power and use it to promote your law firm.
-From which video equipment you need to buy to understanding US legal advertising rules, this guide will tell you everything.
+From US legal advertising rules to storytelling frameworks, this guide will tell you everything you need to know.

 - Should Law Firms Use Video Marketing?